j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 final element height = top border + top padding +height + bottom padding + bottom border

 This is all just _default_ behaviour

+# Using margins and paddings

+An element with background colour can always use some padding to seperate it from the content of the element

+Its good not to mix margin-top and margin-bottom because you can easily get confused

+The space between elements (margin) is not added but rather the larger value is used.